BlockadeRunner/BetweenUs/README.md

 # BetweenUs
 Trying to meet your friends in the middle?
-With BetweenUs you CAN meet your friends at the optimal location that is equidistant from each of you!
+With BetweenUs you can meet your friends at the optimal location that is equidistant from each of you!

 Download are newest release .apk to get started!